mjbenefiel/react-stuff/TM_JS/readme.md

 TM JS

-Execution contexts, hoisting, scopes and closures in JS
+<strong>Execution contexts, hoisting, scopes and closures in JS</strong>

 - Execution context
     - Environment in which code is run